Events archive

 Supported by the Confucius Institute at The University of Manchester

-Welcome Film & Pizza: The Great Buddha
+Welcome film and pizza: The Great Buddha

 We are welcoming everybody back to the new academic year with 'The Great Buddha'.
 Pickle works as a security guard at a Buddha statue factory.
 Urged by his best friend, he grabs his boss’s dashcam.
 As they watch the recordings, they find out some dirty secrets that will trigger a chain reaction.